 This project is my attemp to write an open-source software for the well known EPi-OSD which is based on the popular MAX7456 by MAXIM.

-The name somehow derives from the language it is written in or my nickname or my real name, the choice is up to you.
+The name somehow derives either from the language it is written in, my nickname or my real name, the choice is up to you.

 So maybe you want to know what this is all about, let's take a look at a screenshot: